AI Scribes for Ontario Family Doctors: A PHIPA-Safe Vendor Comparison (2026)

 Picking a Canadian-default vendor on day one eliminates the residency-driven forced switch entirely, and that is a meaningfully larger source of switching pain than the day-to-day price differences.

 “We do not want a long contract.”
-Most of the vendors in the comparison sell annual subscriptions, and the longer the audit-log retention requirement, the more the vendor wants a multi-year commitment to support it.
+Most of the vendors in the comparison sell 12-month subscriptions, and the longer the audit-log retention requirement, the more the vendor wants a multi-year commitment to support it.

 The path to flexibility is not avoiding the contract; it is a 12-month term with a 90-day notice-of-non-renewal clause and a clearly defined data-export commitment (PDF transcripts plus structured note exports) in the order form.
 Our cybersecurity services team writes those clauses into clinic contracts.